• Skip to main content

 An ounce of chia seeds contains about 11 grams of fiber and 4 grams of protein.
 In fact, chia seeds have higher amounts of protein compared to other plant foods.

-It also has about 5 grams of omega 3 fatty acids.
+It also has about 5 grams of omega-3 fatty acids.
 In comparison, chia seeds have more omega-3 fatty acids than salmon.
-It is thus an excellent food for protecting our heart.
+It is thus an excellent food for protecting our hearts.

 How to Make Chia Seeds Pizza_1